 6. Happy with your letter?
 Check for spelling mistakes.
 Even better: have someone else check it for you.
 And no, preferably not your dyslectic brother (you may laugh at this but believe me: it happens!).
 Ask someone who is top notch in the language you’ve written your motivation in.
 Is this still important, as so many things are written incorrectly nowadays you might ask?
 Yes, it is!
 One of my coachees reported back the other day that during his final interview for pilot school he was complimented on the fact that he was the only one who had no spelling errors in his letter.
 Could he explain that?
 His (honest) reply was: It is not my strong point.
 But being accepted in your school is very important to me, so I made sure there were no spelling errors.
 He past with flying colours (pun intended, ?).

 And do not forget the following things …

-You have to list your mobile telephone number?
-Make sure that you have an appropriate, professional photo.
+- You have to list your mobile telephone number?
+Make sure that you have an appropriate, professional photo on your phone account.
 Remember: First impressions are hard to undo, so start off on the right foot.